alitariksahin/Article-API/README.md

 # Article-API

-This project aims to create an interactive database for various articles.<br> Here is the link: https://article-api-ats.onrender.com (initially it may take up to 30 second to render the site since it is deployed on a free service)
+This project aims to create an interactive database for various articles.<br> Here is the link: https://article-api-ats.onrender.com (initially it may take up to 30 seconds to render the site since it is deployed on a free service)

 <h2>Technologies used in this project</h2>